-SIGNIFICANT EVENTS FOR 2016
+SIGNIFICANT EVENTS FOR 2017

-- Leasing at Union Depot continued with the addition of Lowertown Bike Shop a very popular locally owned shop.
-Hertz and The Java Express coffee shop also opened for business at Union Depot. - Christos restaurant closed and Kaskaid Hospitality was the successful proposer to operate a new restaurant in the Head House and provide exclusive catering services.
-Kaskaid will open the second location of Union Bar & Grill and their Crave group will operate catering. - The annual Train Day event was expanded to two days to celebrate the 90th anniversary of the completion of station construction.
+- Kaskaid Hospitality began construction on the new restaurant in the Head House and began providing exclusive catering services.
+Kaskaid will open the Union Depot Bar & Grill and their Crave group will operate catering. - The annual Train Day event celebrated the connection between railroading, Union Depot and the postal service.
 The event included expansion of vendors selling railroad-themed collectibles, clothing, videos, models and fine art.
-Amtrak brought their exhibit train and our event attendance broke their record.
-Additional heavy rail equipment was on-site for viewing and touring.
-Two paid ticketed events were included and proved popular.
+A special postcard and stamp cancellation was offered and heavy rail equipment was on-site for viewing and touring.